rhidoyhasanmahmud/Interview-SQL-Challenge/README.md

 |A	|245|
 |B	|131|

-This is how we got our final output .
+This is how we got our final output.